slogsdon/javascript-web-component-hydration/README.md

 Using named slots in the custom element's template requires a couple of small changes when compared to the single unnamed slot:

 - Slots should be named, and named slots should not be mixed with unnamed slots.
 These should match browser specs
-- `data-initial-data` should be JSON-encoded key/value pairs for each of the named slots
+- `data-initial-data` should be URL-encoded JSON, representing key/value pairs for each of the named slots

 As an example: